apostrophecms/moog-require/README.md

 ## Changelog

+0.2.0: depends on `moog` 0.2.0 which introduces the `mirror` method.

 0.1.0: compatible with `moog` 0.1.0 in which the `__meta` property became an object with `chain` and `name` properties.